-"You can help treat constipation with common sense things like diet, exercise and water intake.
+"You can help treat constipation with common sense things such as diet, exercise and water intake.
 The more the better," Dr. Akbari says.

-That means getting enough fiber, drinking enough fluids (like water, 6-8 glasses a day) and getting enough exercise.
+That means getting enough fiber, drinking enough fluids (preferably water, about 6-8 glasses a day) and getting enough exercise.
 "Remember, fiber and fluids go hand in hand," says Dr. Akbari.

 Over-the-counter laxatives and stool softeners might also help.
 Some people fear abusing these products, using them too often and depending on them for regularity.
 "Stimulant laxatives are the ones to be most wary of," notes Dr. Akbari.

 Physical therapy may also help.
-"Some people benefit from pelvic floor physical therapy, also know as biofeedback," says Dr. Akbari.
-His group works with a physical therapy office in Doylestown for this type of treatment.
+"Some people benefit from pelvic floor physical therapy, also known as biofeedback," says Dr. Akbari.

 In rare cases, surgery can be beneficial for severe constipation.